teamniteo/handbook/2_Operations/how-we-work.md

 ## Project And Company Management

-We work in 2-week Scrum Sprints described in detail in the [work process](work-process.md) document.
+We organize our work using a Kanban board which is described in detail in the [work process](work-process.md) and [kanban](kanban.md) documents.

 Project and task management is currently done with [GitHub and ZenHub](/2_Operations/apps.md).
 Support handles tickets through Help Scout.